🎥 Essential Tips for Cinematic Posters

 Convert the layer to raster.

-I cut and paste on a new layer.
+Cut and paste into a new layer.

 - CUT WITH SHADOW -

-Just like the previous method, I will cut the layer into three parts.
+As in the previous method, I will cut the layer into three parts.
 Each section on a separate layer.

-- PLOT -
+- SCREEN TONE -

-First we will convert the layer to raster.
+First, we will convert the layer to raster.

-We will select the plot icon.
+We will select the screen tone icon.

-In the plot settings we determine the frequency of the pattern with the “Frequency” bar, with “Point settings” you can change the shape of the figure (there are many options) and with “ Use brightness color” the figures will become transparencies, otherwise they would be white.
+In the screen tone settings, we determine the pattern frequency with the “Frequency” slider, with “Dot Settings” the shape of the figure can be changed (there are many options), and with “Use brightness color” the figures will turn into transparencies, otherwise they would be white.

 Title: Milky Way.